vyrjana/vyrjana.github.io/_teaching/applied-electrochemistry.md

 location: "Turku, Finland"
 ---

-Supervision of a lab exercise regarding the basics of electrochemical impedance spectroscopy (EIS).
+Supervision of a lab exercise regarding the electrochemical impedance spectroscopy (EIS).

 The exercise covers the following topics:

 - basics of impedance spectroscopy
 	- excitation and response signals